Imagine you had a teacher that listened, really listened, when you were upset at school.

 This kind of empathy and attention is at odds with traditional shame and punishments commonly employed in classroom settings.
 Those discipline types bring immediate responses and are frequently what nursery teachers are trained to use, but they seem outdated and unfair to children says Austin-based preschool teacher and Hand in Hand Parenting instructor Laura Minnigerode.
 “These are such young children.
 They are just little kids,” she says.

 She has used Staylistening with children in a few different daycare settings, sometimes with very aggressive children to help treat tightly held underlying fears.
 She admits that resistance can come from co-teachers and other members of staff.
-“I passed one teacher the booklet on Healing Children’s Fears and we both agreed it could have been written for one of the girls in our class,” she says.
+“I passed one teacher the booklet on Healing Children's Fears part of the Hand in Hand Listening To Children booklets.
+We both agreed it could have been written for one of the girls in our class,” she says.

 Yet the girl's crying bothered the teacher, and so Laura had to take her out of class when she cried.
 Others say children should not be allowed in school if they can't be quiet.